uprightsleepy/disappr/README.md

 - Keys are stored securely in GCP Secret Manager
 - Pastes are scoped by `OwnerID` (Firebase `sub`)
 - TTL ensures pastes disappear after expiration (or immediate if burn-after-read)
+- Continuous vulnerability scanning in CI/CD pipeline
+- Automated detection of secrets and sensitive information in code
+- Regular dependency updates to patch security vulnerabilities

 ---